 Cultural things to do in Peru

 Kotosh Archaeological Complex Part of the magic of traveling in Peru is the surprising number of archaeological monuments located near the major cities.
 An excellent example of this is the monuments of the Kotosh archaeological site, which houses the Temple of the Crossed Hands, which are located 3 miles from the city of Huánuco on the right side of the Higueras River and the Huánuco - La Uni...
-More info
+Read More

 Historic Center of Lima